RFK: 50 Years Later

 Below is a short introduction followed by the excerpted words of Robert F. Kennedy, from speeches he gave during the final months of his life.

 obert F. Kennedy was assassinated fifty years ago at the Ambassador Hotel in Los Angeles while celebrating his victory in the California primary for the Democratic presidential nomination, in early June, 1968.
-“Bobby” was the senator from New York and before that the Attorney General in the presidential administration of his older brother, John Fitzgerald Kennedy.
+“Bobby” was the senator from New York and before that the Attorney General in the presidential administration of his older brother, John F. Kennedy.

-The spate of RFK tributes this year include essays, books, and a documentary, which record the loss his supporters continue to feel all these decades later.
-Activists, campaign workers, and friends who worked on Bobby’s 1968 campaign are still choked and moved to tears – unable to process a shattered promise of American politics half a century ago.
+The spate of RFK tributes this year include essays, books, and a documentary, which record the loss his supporters continue to feel decades later.
+Activists, campaigners, and friends who worked on Bobby’s 1968 campaign are still choked and moved to tears – unable to process a shattered promise of American politics half a century ago.
 Something must be said for such interminable grief.
 “I kept saying to myself, what is happening in America?” recalled John Lewis, civil rights activist and now the long time Congressional Representative from Georgia, as he bowed his head, covered his face, and wept.
 “To lose Martin Luther King Jr., and two months later Bobby Kennedy… It was too much.”

 In the eyes of many, the Bobby of the 1968 campaign was, to use the epithets of an admiring biographer, a “tribune for the poor, a racial healer, and the last progressive knight.”
 This was not far from the mark in 1968, but it had not always been the case.
-Early in his career Kennedy had garnered a reputation as a bare-knuckled Cold Warrior and ruthless campaigner, and worked for a time for the redbaiting Joseph McCarthy.
+Early in his career Kennedy garnered a reputation as a bare-knuckled Cold Warrior and ruthless campaigner, and worked for a time for the redbaiting Joseph McCarthy.
 Like his brother, he hesitated on the emerging Civil Rights movement and, with his brother, laid the seeds for escalation in the Vietnam War.

 Yet he resigned in protest from his work with McCarthy; he became a celebrated advocate for racial justice; he would eventually come out against the Vietnam War.
 Inevitably part man and part myth, Bobby the icon of American liberalism was a progressive crusader forged in a crucible of paradoxes: he walked with Presidents in the halls of power but also with labor activists for the rights of impoverished immigrant farmworkers; he was a man of means who advocated for the poor; a white man who gained the respect of African Americans; a deity for dejected citizens, who wrestled with the country’s inherited flaws but also insisted on a new space for aspiration.